 Unlike other debt collectors, many hospitals and medical providers will work with you on a payment plan if you’re faced with steep medical bills and can’t pay them all at once.
 Create a monthly budget and work out how much you will be able to pay per month.
 Discuss this with your hospital’s financial department.

 Many hospitals will not charge interest for the first year and will not send your medical bill to collections if you have a set payment plan.
 They may also give you a discount if you do not have insurance.
 Never underestimate the power of a phone call.

 Fight the Insurance Company

 If your debt is largely in part because of your insurance denying coverage, you can appeal their decision.
-This is difficult and may require the help of an attorney.
+This is difficult and may require the help of a medical bill attorney.
 If they still deny, you may be stuck with legal bills in addition to your medical bills.